 Checkpoints - Do not use underlining to highlight text

 WCAG failure F2 looks into issues where the appearance of text conveys a meaning that is not using the correct markup.
-Users expect links to be underlined.
+By default website links are text with an underline as such users tend to expect that text that do have an underline is a link.
 When a user sees an underlined text they expect it to be a link, therefore one should never underline text in the online world unless a link is being presented.

 While the underline <u> tag was deprecated in html 4.01, it has a few, very specific use cases in HTML 5 such as misspellings and proper nouns in Chinese.
 Using a <u> element to add a visual underline on a link is not a proper use case of the element in HTML 5 and as such using a deprecated tag is also a WCAG issue.